We Tried Harry’s Razors: Here’s What We Think

 Our only criticism would be the accompanying Shave Gel isn’t the biggest in size (60ml).
 But it is very refreshing and you do get a bigger size with a shave plan, and/or you can always purchase larger sizes separately.

-We’re happy to go on record and say Harry’s offers one of closest at-home shaves we’ve had.
+We’re happy to go on record and say Harry’s offers one of the closest at-home shaves we’ve had.
 If it’s purely closeness you’re after, you’re probably not going to get better than a specialist safety razor; but when you take into account the price and convenience – heck, even the branding – it’s hard to see why you’d ever go back to one of Harry’s supermarket shaving rivals.

 Start your Harry’s trial today.